youzarsiph/python-app/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for considering contributing to the Python Application Template!
+Thank you for considering contributing to the `python-app`!
 We appreciate your interest in helping us make this project better.
 Please take a moment to review these guidelines before submitting your contributions.

 ## Code of Conduct